-Call their healthcare provider if they experience signs and/or symptoms associated with acute interstitial nephritis [see Warnings and Precautions (5.8)].
+Advise patients to call their healthcare provider immediately if they experience signs and/or symptoms associated with acute interstitial nephritis [see Warnings and Precautions (5.8)].

 Clostridium difficile-Associated Diarrhea

-Call their health care provider if they experience diarrhea that does not improve [see Warnings and Precautions (5.9)].
+Advise patients to call their health care provider immediately if they experience diarrhea that does not improve [see Warnings and Precautions (5.9)].

 Cutaneous and Systemic Lupus Erythematosus